 If you’re an early riser, you could be outside to catch views of the gorgeous sunrises as well.
 Even if you’re not one to wake up early, I suggest setting your alarm one morning so you can check it out too.

 The Raja Ampat sky is truly something special, so watching it is certainly one way to spend your time while there!

 Explore Local Villages

-Finally, one last suggested thing you can do while visiting Raja Ampat is explore the local villages.
+Finally, one last suggested thing you can do while visiting Raja Ampat is to explore the local villages.
 Since Raja Ampat is so remote, the local people live in small, traditional villages and aren’t accustomed to seeing many foreigners around.

 On a visit to a village, you’ll likely be greeted by some lovely friendly faces, many “hellos!”, peace signs, and smiles — and if you’re lucky, maybe even a real local meal.
 The people in Indonesia are some of the most wonderful in the world, so getting to spend some time with them in their village is truly a special experience.

 Just remember to always be extra respectful when visiting these places as they aren’t another tourist attraction.
-They’re a home to many, where real people live, so be sure to treat it as such!
+They’re home to many, where real people live, so be sure to treat it as such!